Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 Archive Unbundling
 ==================

-Unbundling of a heterogeneous device archive (HDA) is done to create device-specific archives.
+Unbundling of a heterogeneous device archive (HDA) is done to create device specific archives.
 HDA is in a format compatible with GNU ``ar`` utility and contains a collection of bundled device binaries where each bundle file will contain device binaries for a host and one or more targets.
 The output device-specific